 Doing your research and due diligence to fully understand the scope of a case will insulate lawyers against fishing expeditions and help counter frivolous or vague complaints lodged by the opposing counsel.

 Attorneys need to be very strategic when compiling a discovery plan while following Rule 26 guidelines.
 The vast majority of lawsuits - by some accounts, as many as 95% - are settled before going to trial.
 Discovery plays a major role in the legal maneuvering that occurs throughout pretrial phases and can ultimately determine how a lawsuit is settled and which side comes out on top.
-Having a robust discovery plan in place can help lawyers win a summary judgement based on the irrefutable strength of their evidence.
+Having a robust discovery plan in place can help lawyers win or settle based on irrefutable strength of their evidence.